University Catalog

 This course focuses on psychological approaches to international relations and examines how these perspectives advance the study of world politics.
 Approaches to be studied include: behavioral traits, trust, risk, values, personality, leadership, group decision-making, emotions, and evolutionary dynamics.
 These will be applied to different policy areas, including U.S. foreign policy, the use of force, and international cooperation.

 POLS 5342.
-INTERNATIONAL ORGANIZATIONS.
+GLOBAL GOVERNANCE AND INTERNATIONAL INSTITUTIONS.
 3 Hours.

 This course describes the institutions, decision-making and activities of the world's leading international organizations to establish an understanding of the role of international organizations in managing contemporary global problems.